 Tip?
 Plan to either return or visit the islands at sunset: the skyline is an architectural marvel.

 In Toronto, there’s a wide array of cultural venues and activities which are fantastic.
+Toronto is also the best party city in Canada if you’re looking for nightlife.

 My favourites?
 The Art Gallery of Ontario for an introduction to Canada’s famous Group of Seven painters.
 Don’t miss the Bata Shoe Museum, where you can view ancient people’s footwear through to samples of celebrities’ such as Madonna’s fave footwear.